Join Us in This Important Effort

 - Remember that service animals have needs too — so try to offer a safe, nearby area where they can be walked to relieve themselves.

-For more information about our “We Welcome Service Animals” program, or to request materials, please contact CH&LA at 1-916-444-5780.
+For more information about our “We Welcome Service Animals” program, please contact CHLA at 1-916-444-5780.
 For information on the Americans with Disabilities Act, please contact the Department of Justice via the telephone numbers or website below.

 ADA Information Line — Telephone: 1-800-514-0301 (Voice)